wely/DevCamp/HOL/node/03-azuread-office365/README.md

 The application now behaves differently for anonymous vs. authenticated users, allowing you the developer flexibility in exposing pieces of your application to anonymous audiences while ensuring sensitive content stays protected.

 ### Exercise 2: Create a user profile page
-Next, we are goign to create a page to display information about the logged in user.
+Next, we are going to create a page to display information about the logged in user.
 While AzureAD returns a name and email address, we can query the Microsoft Graph for extended details about a given user.
 We will add a view, a route, and then query the Graph for user information.

 1. Create a new file named `views/profile.pug`.
 Rendered with a set of attributes, we will display a simple table where each row corresponds to an attribute.